 Kate Foster

-Kate Foster is a children's author writing about friends, family, and dogs.
+Kate Foster is a bestselling and award-winning children's author writing about friends, family, and dogs.
 Originally from a small town in the southeast of England, she now lives on the stunning Gold Coast in Australia with her family and second-hand dogs.
+Her middle grade novels have been published in Australia, the UK and the US.
+Kate is the founder of The ASLA Diversity in Australia and Aotearoa New Zealand Children's Book Award and co-founder of the Author Pen Pals initiative.

 Kate's Books: